OPHoperHPO/freezed_carvekit_2023/README.md

                                neural network.

   --device cpu                 Processing Device.
+  --fp16                       Enables mixed precision processing.
+Use only with CUDA.
+CPU support is experimental!
   --help                       Show this message and exit.

 ````
 ## 📦 Running the Framework / FastAPI HTTP API server via Docker: